arduino/ArduinoCore-samd/README.md

 #### Windows

-There are two "drivers", a CDC only driver for the bootloader, and a CDC-HID driver for Arduino sketches (optional).
+There are currently four USB composite device combinations that include CDC as well as a CDC only device.
+Drivers are required for each of these five devices.
+The CDC only driver is required by the bootloader.
-The drivers are signed and support both 32 and 64 bit versions of Windows XP (SP3), Vista, 7, and 8.
+The drivers are signed and support both 32 and 64 bit versions of Windows XP (SP3), Vista, 7, 8, and 10.

 1. If you do not already have the SAM-BA bootloader installed, see below.
 2. Download https://www.mattairtech.com/software/MattairTech_CDC_Driver_Signed.zip and unzip into any folder.
 3. Plug in the board while holding down button A to enter the bootloader.
 The LED should light.
 4. Windows will detect the board.
 Point the installer to the folder from above to install the bootloader driver.
 5. If you don't intend on using Arduino, you can skip the rest of this list.
 See Using Bossac Standalone below.
-6. If you do not already have the test firmware installed, see Using Bossac Standalone below.
+6. If you do not already have the test firmware installed (comes preinstalled), see Using Bossac Standalone below.
 7. Press the reset button to run the test firmware (blink sketch with CDC-HID).
 8. Windows will detect the board.
 Point the installer to the folder from above to install the sketch driver.
 9. Continue with SAMD Core Installation below.